-The English language of GCSE is all about showing your writing talent, without having to know too much content.
+The English Language of GCSE is all about demonstrating your writing talent, without having to know too much content.
 All you need to know are some techniques and how to use them.
-One of the things that makes gcse's English language so difficult is the uncertainty of what might come up on exams.
+One of the things that makes GCSE's English Language so difficult is the uncertainty of what might come up on exams.
 There are some unpublished texts that will be delivered to you, and you are expected to analyze and even compare some of these texts.

 Next on my list, we have the modern GCSEs in foreign languages.
 These GCSEs are different from most other subjects you can take, due to the amount of content and the way they are evaluated.
 The approval rate of the Spanish GCSE is 70.5%, the German GCSE is 75.2% and the French GCSE is 69.8% (all as of 2011).
 These pass rates are quite average, but that's because students taking these GCSEs are committed to success.

 The only reason why GCSEs in modern foreign languages don't appear on my list is because of the amount of content.
 In reality, there is not much content in the GCSE version of this topic, and it doesn't go into too much depth either.

 GCSE Biologyhas a lot of content you need to know and some difficult techniques you need to understand yourself.
 Things like meiosis, mitosis and the theory of evolution are where it's easy to get lost.